ropensci/mapscanner/README.md

     annotations *not* intended to be converted to spatial objects (such as unique identification or participant codes) may be made on maps in black or grey.
-3. For drawings of areas, care should be taken to ensure all lines form closed polygons; only in cases where this is not possible or practicable, the `type = "hulls"` argument should be used in map rectification, as described further below.
+3. For drawings of areas, best results will be achieved through ensuring that all lines form closed polygons.
+While the default `type = "hulls"` argument should work even when lines are not closed, the `type = "polygons"` argument will generally produce more accurate results, yet should only be used when all lines form closed polygons (see below for details on how these two differ).
-4. Digitised versions should contain *white* borders, so do not, for example, photograph modified maps lying on dark surfaces.
+4. Digitised versions of paper maps should contain *white* borders, so do not, for example, photograph modified maps lying on dark surfaces.
 If maps are to be photographed, then best results can be achieved by simply placing them on a larger, enclosing sheet of white paper.

-The following two sections describe the two primary functions of the `mapscanner` package, corresponding to the two primary steps of producing maps to be used in surveys, and rectifying modified maps against these originals in order to extract spatial objects.
+The following two sections describe the two primary functions of the `mapscanner` package, corresponding to the two primary steps of producing maps to be used in surveys (or other activities), and rectifying modified maps against these originals in order to extract spatial objects.
 The second of these sections also describes the kinds of markings able to be recognised, and the kinds of spatial objects to which these may be converted.

 ### Mapbox API tokens